Grief and Bereavement Resources

-Helping a Child Living with Autism to Deal with Tragedy
+Helping a Child Living with Autism to Deal with Disaster

 Individuals with ASD tend to be inquisitive, seeking to learn more about topics they are interested in.
 Autism Speaks has provided some suggestions from school psychologists Peter Faustino and Andrew Livanis to help in processing information about tragedy for various groups along the spectrum.